learnk8s/learnk8s.io/_blog/smaller-docker-images/index.md

 ## Become an expert at deploying and scaling applications in Kubernetes

-Dealing with one container at the time is easy, but what happens when you have thousands of containers to build, deploy and monitor?
+But how do you deal with thousands of _small_ containers?

-Kubernetes is the de facto container orchestrator and helps you to manage Docker containers with ease.
+You should learn how to leverage a container orchestrator such as Kubernetes.

-Get a head start with our hands-on courses and learn how to master scalability in the cloud.
+You can get a head start with our hands-on courses and learn how to master scalability in the cloud.

 Learn how to: